marrow16/Binder/README.md

     'name': 'My first item'
 });
 ```
-will show output in the console of:-
+will show output in the console of:
 ```
 this['@href'] = /items/{{uuid}}
 ```
-Which really isn't of great use - which is why the binder constructor provides a third argument which allows you to supply an object for the function scope, e.g.:-
+Which really isn't of great use - which is why the binder constructor provides a third argument which allows you to supply an object for the function scope, e.g.:
 ```javascript
 var myScope = {
     someTestProperty: "foo",